AIBC

 What if I forgot to renew my firm's Professional Liability Insurance during the period it held a Certificate of Practice?

-Further to the procedure embedded in Council Rules 8: Terms and Conditions for Mandatory Professional Liability Insurance(PDF), the firm must immediately notify the Institute, in writing, and provide written confirmation of return to PLI compliance within 10 days of the non-compliant event.
+Further to the procedure embedded in Schedule M: Board Rules for Professional Liability Insurance (PLI), found in the AIBC Bylaws (PDF), the firm must immediately notify the Institute, in writing, and provide written confirmation of return to PLI compliance within 10 days of the non-compliant event.
 Fees may apply for non-compliance with the Rules and the lapse would be reported to the professional conduct department for review and investigation.

 I’m an Architect AIBC who practices in a provincial/territorial jurisdiction that has required PLI